tldr-devops/nginx-common-configuration/README.md

 ## Nginx common useful configuration

 Nginx configs.
 Not the most powerful, productive or the best one.
 Just useful configs, which I would like to see in default nginx packages out of the box 😆
-Bonus: fail2ban, filebeat and docker-compose configs for nginx :)
+Bonus: fail2ban, filebeat, dockerfile and docker-compose configs for nginx :)

 Warning: I'm living in Belarus - a country between the EU and Russia.
 [And today we are fighting for our freedom against 'the last dictator of the Europe'](https://www.euronews.com/2020/06/25/belarus-is-no-longer-scared-of-lukashenko-europe-s-last-dictator-will-fall-view).
 So I can't guarantee that I'll be able to maintain this repo scrupulously this time.
 Sorry, guys